Aman-Kaushik13/MyResults-App/README.md

 <image src="Screenshots/console.jpeg" >
   </div>

+You can also download the app from this google drive link: https://drive.google.com/file/d/1M29Urkf4IjC44Ei6iMQrPpqrZUnJKUZe/view?usp=sharing after downloading connect your device through a USB cable, and then drag the downloaded Apk file into your Device's storage, then click and install it!
 That's it!
 # Also
 It was quite a fun project to build myself.
 The App is made in Dart using the flutter framework.
 The App was developed for the Tech With Tim `Code Jam` and I enjoyed making it, I hope you like my project too!
 Thanks!